 Darwin and the Top End has unique flora and fauna which is of high environmental and cultural value.
-By growing native plant species in our own space, whether that is backyards, courtyards, verges and balconies, we create habitats and encourage native fauna to visit and live.
+By growing native plant species in our own space, whether that is backyards, courtyards, verges or balconies, we can create habitats and encourage native fauna to visit and live.